Working from home is great - in fact, it’s the dream working scenario for many people currently tackling the slog that is 9-5.

 Give yourself a treat

-Knowing you’re getting closer to your goal and your reward can help keep your mind focus on the task in hand.
+Knowing you’re getting closer to your goal and your reward can help keep your mind focus on the task at hand.
 Have a bigger reward in place for when you complete large jobs.

 According to PsychCentral, rewarding yourself is a proven method to boost motivation.
 Article author Gretchen Rubin enlightens us, ‘when we don’t get any treats, we begin to feel burned-out, depleted, and resentful.’